 Our goal is to provide a safe and supportive environment where clients can explore their thoughts, feelings, and behaviours and develop strategies for coping and achieving their goals.

+CBT is beneficial for couples facing communication challenges, conflicts, or relationship distress.
+It provides tools for effective communication, conflict resolution, and the identification and modification of negative relationship patterns.
 Through CBT and commitment therapy, couples can improve communication, increase rewarding relationship connections, and reevaluate harmful assumptions that may be driving a wedge between partners.

+For athletes, CBT enhances performance by addressing performance anxiety, self-doubt, and goal-setting.
+It helps athletes develop a positive mindset, manage stress, and cope with the pressures of competition.
 One CBT technique, also known as cognitive restructuring, helps athletes identify the source of their stress, understand how they responded emotionally, and empower them to respond more constructively.
 As a result, players start seeing threats as challenges, generating more positive emotions and higher satisfaction with their performance and training, for example.

 CBT therapy in Calgary can help you feel more in control of your life.